B-5 rehabilitation planning meetings

 Behaviours in the meeting.

-- be attentive and always engaged, not only when you are asked to speak
+- be attentive and continually engaged, not only when you are asked to speak

 - avoid repetition, even if someone from a different profession has covered matters you would expect to cover.
 You should confirm that you agree with the information given.